ComplicatedPhenomenon/Fortran_Takeoff/README.md

 # Right way to begin with Fortran
 ## [Compilers in Fortran](http://fortranwiki.org/fortran/show/Compilers)
 [gfortran](https://en.wikipedia.org/wiki/GNU_Fortran) is used in most times, nevertheless, Situation of using multiple compiler can also happen.
-As some Fortan features are not implemented in gfortran.
+As some Fortran features are not implemented in gfortran.

 ```sh
 $ gfortran -v